How to Prepare Year-End Accounts

 -

 Missing wages journals.
 The wages journals are often omitted.
 These will need adding.
-You may also find that pension, wages, and social security payments have also been posted to the wrong nominal accounts.
+You may also find that pension, wages, and social security payments have been posted to the wrong nominal accounts.
 I have a Free Wages Journals Course if you need help with payroll and wages journals.

 -